accessibility/Axioms/README.md

 - **Without an inclusion lens, digital solutions are brittle.** Permanent disabilities hit 15% of the population, but temporary & situational disabilities effect us all.
 - **Designing for the starburst of humanity, will produce better products and services than first working within the Pareto Principle and then trying to apply WCAG.** Design for the fringe.
 - **Uncomplicated interfaces are easier to make accessible and will be simpler to maintain.**
-- **Keep it simple.** On the web, semantic HTML is the best.
-Take the time to understand semantics.
-ARIA can extend HTML, but if not used properly it can make it worse.
-Only use ARIA if you can’t do it with HTML.
+- **Keep it simple.** Start with sound document structure.
+On the web that means semantic HTML and adding WAI-ARIA if the semantics can't be added through HTML.
+Use CSS to solve visual layout issues and JavaScript to enhance behavior.
+- **Often WAI-ARIA isn't properly applied.** WAI-ARIA is an important enhancement to HTML5, but it must be very carefully applied.
+- **It is more difficult to assess WAI-ARIA semantics than it is HTML5.** Sites with lots of WAI-ARIA will take more time to evaluate if is accessible.

 ## Software
 - **Administrative pages are more likely to have accessibility problems than traditional public facing pages.**